opencelium/opencelium/docs/tools/otrs.rst

 |image2|

 After that, it will open a predefined configuration.
-Just click on add, to save this.
+Just click on add, to save it.

 |image3|